 175 Prince Lucien Campbell Hall

 5206 University of Oregon

 Eugene, Oregon 97403-5206

-The Middle East and North Africa region is home to a wide range of peoples and cultures and has an crucial place in the history of societies and cultures.
+The Middle East and North Africa region is home to a wide range of peoples and cultures and has a crucial place in the history of societies and cultures.
 It is also in the midst of grave instability and unrest, which has global consequences.

 The Middle East–North Africa studies minor is a broad examination of the Middle East and North Africa region.
-The minor requires a minimum of 24 credits and, in addition, one of three concentrations: language study, study abroad, or research.
+The minor requires a minimum of 24 credits and one of three concentrations: language study, study abroad, or research.
 The minor is designed to offer flexibility so that students may focus on particular areas of interest while providing them with an introduction to critical issues in the contemporary Middle East and North Africa.

 Michael Allan, comparative literature

 Judith R. Baskin, religious studies

 David Frank, honors college